nachosandres/docencia-ConvertirCSV2Netcdf/README.md

 #### Added global attributes
 Data related to the experiment as a whole (average value, etc.) added as global attributes.

-#### Added units, title, ancilliary radon-error
+#### Added units, title, ancillary radon-error
-Added unit attributes to variable, title to the whole file, and ancilliary variable relationship between radon concentration measurements and their relative uncertainty.
+Added unit attributes to variable, title to the whole file, and ancillary variable relationship between radon concentration measurements and their relative uncertainty.

 #### Added variable long names
 Variables now have long names attributes for description, as well as standard names when this is possible.